-To answer these questions, following Henley and Song (2020), Gkypali et al. (2021), Tiwasing et al. (2023) and Johnston and Prokop (2024), SME productivity is measured in terms of turnover divided by the number of employees due to the data availability.
+To answer these questions, following Henley et al. (2020), Gkypali et al. (2021), and Johnston and Prokop (2024), SME productivity is measured in terms of turnover divided by the number of employees due to the data availability.
 In LSBS, SMEs were asked about the approximate figure of their turnover in the past 12 months and the total number of employees including working owners, partners, contractors and self-employed staff.
 We acknowledge the limitations of using LSBS data to measure productivity.
 Specifically, the survey lacks data on capital and intermediate inputs, making it impossible to estimate total factor productivity or value added per employee.
-The absence of data on hours worked limits us to measuring productivity as turnover per employee, rather than productivity per hour worked, but this is a limitation that most large SME studies face.
+The absence of data on hours worked limits us to measuring productivity as turnover per employee, rather than productivity per hour worked.
 Additionally, when employees do not work full time and turnover is simply divided by the number of employees without a correction for those who work part-time, this would underestimate the true labour productivity.
 However, since not all flexible work arrangements involve reduced hours (e.g., flexitime), this measure still has value.
 Moreover, it is important to note that using the approximate figure of turnover for measuring productivity significantly reduces the number of observations in the analysis.
-For instance, there were 1,095 Scottish SMEs in 2015, but only 781 responded to this question.
+For instance, there were 1,095 Scottish SMEs in 2015, but only 781 provided a response to this question.
 Similarly, in 2016, the total number of Scottish SMEs was 1,050, with only 796 responding to the turnover question.
-However, this is the best variable available for measuring productivity in the LSBS, given the limitations of data and the constraints of panel analysis.13
+However, this is the best variable available for measuring productivity in the LSBS, given the limitations of data and the constraints of panel analysis.7

-To mitigate these limitations, we also use innovation as an alternative measure of firm performance to productivity, since flexible working conditions can also impact innovation as discussed in the previous section.
+To mitigate these limitations, we also use innovation as an alternative measure of firm's performance to productivity, since flexible working conditions can also impact innovation as discussed in the previous section.
 For innovation performance, firms were asked whether in the previous three years they have introduced new or significantly improved goods or services, and, in a separate question, they were asked if they introduced new processes in the previous three years.
 As the sample size becomes quite small when we use innovation measured in this way as the outcome variable (due to the need to lag all explanatory variables by two years), we combine the two innovation indicators into a unique variable capturing products, services and processes innovation in the previous three years to maximise the sample size.
 Thus our analysis, different from Tiwasing et al. (2023) and Johnston and Prokop (2024), does not distinguish between product and process innovation.
-In addition, since this measure of innovation limits substantially the sample size, we measure innovation also with the intention-to-innovate indicator, which captures whether the business has any plan to develop and launch new products or services in the following three years.
-This allows us to use a much bigger sample for the analysis and introduces novel empirical results as we are not aware of other studies relating FWAs with intentions of innovating in the future.
+In addition, since this measure of innovation limits substantially the sample size, we measure innovation with the intention to innovate indicator, which captures whether the business has any plan to develop and launch new products or services in the following three years and allows us to use a much bigger sample for the analysis.

-13 In future research we will link the LSBS with the Business Structural Database in the Secure Research Service lab, where precise turnover information is available for each firm.
+7 In future research we will link the LSBS with the Business Structural Database in the Secure Research Service lab, where precise turnover information is available for each firm.